 All members of the Grace Christian University learning community are expected to honor the principles of truth, honesty, and maintaining academic integrity at Grace.
 In order for real learning to occur, one must put in the time and effort to create original thoughts.
-One reason to avoid plagiarism is that plagiarism keeps the student from learning.
-Students can use a computer to copy text from a source and paste it into a paper without ever learning anything from the material.
-On the other hand, when a student does the hard mental work to create a good paraphrase and disciplines himself to keep track of and cite where the paraphrase comes from, the student both learns the material cited and learns about the source.
+Plagiarism impedes the student's learning.
+When a student identifies a credible source of information, then creates a good paraphrase and exercises the discipline to keep track of and cite where the paraphrase comes from, the student both learns the material cited and learns about the source.
 Good, appropriate use of sources promotes learning.